hCaptcha/react-hcaptcha/README.md

 Alternatively, see [this sandbox code](https://codesandbox.io/s/react-hcaptchaform-example-invisible-f7ekt) for a quick form example of invisible hCaptcha on a form submit button.

 Please note that "invisible" simply means that no hCaptcha button will be rendered.
 Whether a challenge shows up will depend on the sitekey difficulty level.
+Note to hCaptcha Enterprise ([BotStop](https://www.botstop.com)) users: select "Passive" or "99.9% Passive" modes to get this No-CAPTCHA behavior.

 ---